 If you can attend full-time, you should be able to earn an Associate in Applied Science Degree in Health Information Technology in about two years.
 When you graduate, you will be eligible to take the national examination to become a Registered Health Information Technician.
 Flexible scheduling makes it possible for you to work your classes around a part-time job.
 However, if you attend classes part-time, you will need longer than two years to complete the program.

-All persons applying for admission to CVCC must complete an application (online or hard copy), submit required admissions materials and visit with an admissions counselor in the Student Services Office.
-Priority application review is given to applicants who meet the March 1st deadline.
+All persons applying for admission to CVCC must complete an application, submit required admissions materials and visit with an admissions counselor in the Student Services Office.
+Priority application review is given to applicants who meet the April 1st deadline.
 During the admissions visit, an applicant will receive important information regarding advising, registration, financial aid and placement testing.
 Acceptance to the College does not guarantee admission to the HIT program, which is a limited-admissions program.
-For information on how to apply to the HIT program, click on the link to the Health Information Technology Admission Packet found on the right side of this page.
+For information on how to apply to the HIT program, review the information in the Health Information Technology Admission Packet and MARs Checklist listed below.

 CVCC’s HIT program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).